 Intimacy After Joint Replacement

 After a total joint replacement, you may have many questions: How soon can I be active?
 How will my sex life be affected?
 When can I have sex again?
 The good news is: it’s likely that you can return to sex sooner than many other activities.
 This sheet can help you learn to support and protect your new joint when you’re ready to have sex again.
-So talk and plan with your partner.
+So talk to your healthcare provider about when it's safe to have sex and plan with your partner.

 A total joint replacement is major surgery.
 Healing takes time.
 At first, you may be afraid that any activity, including sex, could cause pain or injury.
 Your partner may also be afraid of hurting you.
 These fears are normal.
 Having concerns about the way your body looks is also normal.
 Discuss such issues with your partner.
 Share this sheet.
 Read it together or separately.
 It’s up to you two.
 What matters most is that you talk with each other about your needs—emotional as well as sexual ones.